DanShort12/jira-integration-test/README.md

 A PR can be linked by referencing the issue in the PR name or in the source branch.

-If you're in a branch with a JIRA reference then you don't need to link individual commits.
+If you're in a branch with a JIRA reference then you still link individual commits.